-- UndefinedOperationError If node is not a terminal node, or actions is not a positive number. - MismatchError If node is a Node from a different game, or player is a Player from a different game.
+- UndefinedOperationError If nodes are not all terminal, or actions is not a positive number. - MismatchError If an element from nodes is a Node from a different game, or player is a Player from a different game. - ValueError If nodes has duplicated elements, or is empty.